open/close all folders

 - Billy West underwent a similar evolution.
 His initial roles as Ren were more helium pitched.
 When decided he could reproduce the voice without pitch shifting, he continue the role in his natural voice.
 He also started to mimic Kricfalusi's version less, his accent becoming less pronounced and the tone more nasal and hammy.

 - Your Size May Vary: Ren will often be either the same height as Stimpy or much smaller.

 Voiced by: Billy West, Eric Bauza (Adult Party Cartoon)

 "I'm hiding in the closet...like an idiot."Stimpy is an overweight manx catnote with no...er, well, let's say "little" brains (though not as extremely little as, say, Ralph Wiggum) and a big heart.
 Despite having to deal with Ren's insanity and violence, he manages to put up with everything.note

-- Adorkable: His goofiness gives him this.note
+- Adorkable: His goofiness and interest in inventing gives him this.note

 - Ambiguously Gay: Prominent in the original series (unlike Ren, he was never portrayed as attracted to any female character, though the very first episode showed Stimpy as a chick magnet when he became famous).

 - In 'The House of Next Tuesday' he uses a gadget to envision himself surrounded by sexy women.
 And in 'A Visit To Anthony' both characters are seen to have wives.

 - Ascended Fanboy: In 'Stimpy's Big Day', he wins a poem writing contest for the chance to meet Muddy Mudskipper, and becomes a big star in Hollywood, doing all sorts of TV shows and commercials, all despite Ren's "cartoons will ruin your mind" rants.